-KMD - The TOE can accept a DEK.
-As explained in section 6.1, the TOE unwraps an external DEK with AES-KW using the 256-bit KEK stored internally.
-The KMD explains the DEK is wrapped with a KEK which is generated from an approved DRBG.
 Component Guidance Assurance Activities: None Defined Component Testing Assurance Activities: The evaluator shall perform the following tests: Test 1: The evaluator shall configure the TOE to ensure the functionality of all selections.
+The test is met by configuring the TOE in the evaluated configuration using the instrumented build.
+When the evaluator follows the setup instructions, at the step where it's supposed to generate a DEK, we see the instrumented build dump a DEK to the console.
+This demonstrates the TOE can be configured to generate a DEK.
+Examples of the DEK being dumped to the console are found are in FDEAAcPP20E:FCS_CKM.4(d).
+2.1.4 CRYPTOGRAPHIC KEY DESTRUCTION (POWER MANAGEMENT) (FDEAACPP20E:FCS_CKM.4(a))

-Test - For accepting a DEK, the evaluator tested that as part of FDEEccPP20E:FMT_SMF.1- OptionD-1.
-In this test, the evaluator generated a KEK and encrypted it as required and loaded it into the TOE.
-2.1.6 CRYPTOGRAPHIC KEY DESTRUCTION (POWER MANAGEMENT) (FDEAACPP20E:FCS_CKM.4(a)) 2.1.6.1 FDEAAcPP20E:FCS_CKM.4.1(A) TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS provides a high level description of how keys stored in volatile memory are destroyed.
+2.1.4.1 FDEAAcPP20E:FCS_CKM.4.1(A) TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS provides a high level description of how keys stored in volatile memory are destroyed.
 The valuator to verify that TSS outlines: - if and when the TSF or the Operational Environment is used to destroy keys from volatile memory; - if and how memory locations for (temporary) keys are tracked; - details of the interface used for key erasure when relying on the OE for memory clearing.
 KMD The evaluator shall check to ensure the KMD lists each type of key, its origin, possible memory locations in volatile memory.
-Section 6.1 of the ST explains that when the TOE powers off (as the TOE has no other power states other than on and off), all values in normal SRAM memory drain to a zero state (as opposed to the FRAM-see FDEEcPP20E:FCS_CKM.4(b) below).

-KMD - The KMD includes a table that identifies each key, its derivation, its storage location and when it is destroyed Component Guidance Assurance Activities: The evaluator shall check the guidance documentation if the TOE depends on the Operational Environment for memory clearing and how that is achieved.
-The TOE does not depend on the Operational Environment for memory clearing so no explanation is necessary.
+Section 6.1 of the ST explains that the TOE has 8GB of RAM, and this serves as the working memory in which the TOE temporarily stores working copies of key material (for example, the Derived Key [DerKey], which is derived from the user's password and salt using PBKDFv2 and the DEKs currently in use (if any).
+The TOE clears keys from memory by a removal of power.
+Additionally, the TOE stores encrypted DEKs in a header for the encrypted drive or drive partitions.
+The TOE clears these keys by an internal call using the CRYPT_WIPE_RANDOM pattern, which draws random data from the TOE's HMAC_DRBG.
+KMD - The KMD includes a table that identifies each key, its derivation, its storage location and when it is destroyed.
+Component Guidance Assurance Activities: The evaluator shall check the guidance documentation if the TOE depends on the Operational Environment for memory clearing and how that is achieved.
+The TOE does not depend on its operational environment for memory clearing.
 Component Testing Assurance Activities: There are no test evaluation activities for this SFR.
 There are no test evaluation activities for this SFR.

-2.1.7 CRYPTOGRAPHIC KEY DESTRUCTION (POWER MANAGEMENT) (FDEECPP20E:FCS_CKM.4(A)) 2.1.7.1 FDEEEcPP20E:FCS_CKM.4.1(A) TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: TSS The evaluator shall verify the TSS provides a high level description of how keys stored in volatile memory are destroyed.
+2.1.5 CRYPTOGRAPHIC KEY DESTRUCTION (POWER MANAGEMENT) (FDEECPP20E:FCS_CKM.4(A)) 2.1.5.1 FDEEEcPP20E:FCS_CKM.4.1(A) TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: TSS The evaluator shall verify the TSS provides a high level description of how keys stored in volatile memory are destroyed.
 The valuator to verify that TSS outlines: - if and when the TSF or the Operational Environment is used to destroy keys from volatile memory; - if and how memory locations for (temporary) keys are tracked; - details of the interface used for key erasure when relying on the OE for memory clearing.
 KMD The evaluator shall check to ensure the KMD lists each type of key, its origin, possible memory locations in volatile memory.
-See the discussion in FDEAAcPP20:FCS_CKM.4(a).1.
+See the discussion in FDEAAcPP20:FCS_CKM.4(a).